mt-sre/mt-sre.github.io/content/en/docs/creating-addons/testing/install-specific-version-of-addon.md

    }
     ```

+    **NOTE:** If the addon that you are installing has a required parameter, ensure
+     that you add it to the JSON file.
+For instance, the `managed-odh` addon,
+     which is shown in the example below, requires the parameter `notification-email`
+     to be included.

+    **Example**

+    ```JSON
+    {
+      "addon": {
+        "id": "managed-odh"
+    },
+      "addon_version": {
+        "id": "1.23.0"
+    },
+      "parameters": {
+            "items": [
+            {
+              "id": "notification-email",
+              "value": "me@somewhere.com"
+            }
+          ]
+        }
+    }

 2. Set the `CLUSTER_ID` environment variable:

     ```bash
     export CLUSTER_ID=<your_cluster_internal_id>
     ```

-3. Run the following API request to install the addon service:
+3. Run the following API request to install the addon:

     ```bash
     ocm post /api/clusters_mgmt/v1/clusters/$CLUSTER_ID/addons --body install-payload.json